A Review of Neural Networks in Precipitation Prediction: Literature Survey

-\subsubsection{RNN and LSTM based models}
+\subsubsection{RNN and LSTM Based Models}

-As shown in Figure 5, a Recurrent Neural Network (RNN) is a class of artificial neural networks designed to process sequential data by maintaining a hidden state that captures information from previous time steps.
+As shown in Figure~\ref{RNN and LSTM}, a RNN is designed to process sequential data by maintaining a hidden state that captures information from previous time steps.
 Unlike feedforward networks, RNNs incorporate recurrent connections, enabling the transfer of information forward in time, which makes them well-suited for tasks where the order of inputs is important, such as time series forecasting, speech recognition, natural language processing, and meteorological prediction\cite{ELMAN1990}, \cite{Goodfellow2016}.

 Mathematically, at each time step $t$, the hidden state $h_t$ is updated according to

 where $W_x$ and $W_h$ are weight matrices, $b$ is a bias term, and $f$ is a nonlinear activation function (e.g., $\tanh$ or ReLU).